Terance98/udemy-nestjs-microservices/README.md

 - For that go to API & Services in GCP -> Credentials -> Create Credentials -> Service Account -> Name it continue -> Artifact Registry Reader -> Done
 - The service account created will now be available under the API & Services tab under Service Accounts.
 Open it -> Keys -> Create key ( choose JSON ) -> Download it
 - Run `kubectl create secret docker-registry gcr-json-key --docker-server=asia-south1-docker.pkg.dev --docker-username=_json_key --docker-password="$(cat ~/Downloads/biggle-ai-c9174348d168.json)" --docker
 -email=thomasterance98@gmail.com`.
-This command mainly contains the path to docker server ( available under setup instruction from Artifact Registry ) and also the path to the json key
+This command mainly contains the path to docker server ( available under setup instruction from Artifact Registry ) and also the path to the json key.
+This is done so that we have the permissions to pull docker images from GCP Artifact Registry into our local kubernetes engine.
 - `kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "gcr-json-key"}]}'   `
 - `kubectl rollout restart deployment reservations`
 - It will fail again due to env variable issues.
 But we will fix it in the following steps.